Interpol lawyers

 Interpol Notices

 Interpol notices are special alerts used to share information between member states and international organisations regarding criminal activities and the search for individuals.
 These notices facilitate international law and order and assist in law enforcement efforts to combat crime.
-There are several types of notices, each with its own purpose and applied in various legal situations:
+There are several types of notices, each with its own purpose and applied in various legal situations.

-8. INTERPOL-UN Notice: used to indicate individuals who are under UN sanctions.
+8. INTERPOL-UN Notice - used to indicate individuals who are under UN sanctions.

 These notifications assist in coordinating the efforts of law enforcement agencies from different countries on a global scale, ensuring the rapid exchange of information for the prevention and investigation of crimes.